 When are interview offers for medicine released?

 The interview offer release date varies depending on the university.
-Most universities release interview offers during October/November (as late as late December for Monash).
-For interstate students some universities release offers around mid January (rural students may receive offers earlier).
+Most universities release interview offers during October/November (as late as the end of December for Monash).
+For interstate students some universities release offers around mid-January (rural students may receive offers earlier).
 For up-to-date information about offer and interview dates, please see our university admissions pages for each university.

 What determines whether or not I will receive an interview offer for medicine?

 Interview offers at most universities depend on your performance in the UCAT (some such as UNSW and Monash use a combination of ATAR and UCAT).
 Some universities will make further interview offers once ATAR/IB results become available in early January.

 How will I know if I have received an interview offer for medicine?